fritzpay/paymentd/resources/doc/handbook/source/glossary.rst

 	www endpoint
 		The HTTP service endpoint, which is used by the customer/end-user to access the payment and perform the payment.

+		See also the high-level description of the Web Server: :ref:`web_server`.

 	Order System
 		The service connected to :term:`paymentd`.
 This system will usually handle